 What do we teach?

-- The 20 Touches are a series of ‘hands on’ cues to facilitate a greater kinaesthetic understanding of ‘how’ a movement should ‘feel’.
+- Are a series of ‘hands on’ cues and soft tissue techniques to help facilitate a greater kinaesthetic understanding of ‘how’ a movement should ‘feel’.

 - Often what feels normal to our clients may not be optimal.
 Relying on our verbal cues and visual demonstrations often is not enough to convey to our clients how to move more effectively.